-As part of the expansion of our work the Foundation is offering grants to facilitate the development of sustainable population-based programmes for the prevention of dental disease.
-Grants are awarded to strengthen existing programmes, or to implement new initiatives and the level of funding offered is generally between US$5,000 and US$25,000 per year, over periods of one to three years.
+We offer grants to facilitate the development of sustainable population-based programmes for the prevention of dental disease.
+Support is provided to strengthen existing programmes, or to implement new initiatives.

 The first projects to receive support when the initiative was first launched in 2013 were: